 Layout components

-Layout components are the building blocks of web design, defining the organization and presentation of content on a webpage.
+Layout Components are the building blocks of web design, defining the organization and presentation of content on a webpage.
 They serve as the structural framework that guides users through information in a coherent and visually appealing manner.

 Understanding Layout Components